JaredPersonalOrganization/AWS-CDK-GO-IMAGE-TRANSFORM/README.md

 After looking back on this project after a couple of months, it's extremely inefficent and overly complicated.
-But the code is decent.
+But the code can still be used as a reference.

 ![alt text](https://github.com/JaredHane98/AWS-CDK-GO-IMAGE-TRANSFORM/blob/main/Diagram.png?raw=true)